Climate Equity Links

 Focus on the Global South

-Global Commons Institute (GCI) Aubrey Meyer of London’s GCI has been working for over a decade to put contraction and convergence onto the international agenda.
-And come what may, there’s an irreducible truth here at the end of the day, any fair global climate regime will have to result in contraction and convergence.
+Aubrey Meyer of London’s GCI has been working for well over a decade to put contraction and convergence onto the international agenda.
+And come what may, there’s an irreducible truth here at the end of the day.
+This list would be incomplete without a reference to C&C.

 Global Footprint Network